Ask an Expert

-Five people were killed and dozens injured on Monday, when a car ploughed into pedestrians and caught fire in Beijing's Tiananmen Square.
+There are reports of fatalities following a knife attack in Kunming train station in South West China on 1 March 2014.
 No World Expedition groups were in the area at this time.
 As always the safety of our travellers is our foremost priority and we are receiving constant updates from our local partner in China.

 There has been tension in Beirut and Tripoli in recent months, including random explosions and violent demonstrations, with sporadic closure of the main road leading to the international airport in Beirut.
 Govt Travel Advices warn against travel to regions of the Bekaa Valley, where World Expeditions scheduled itineraries would visit, due to proximity to the Syrian border and ongoing tension in those regions.
 The ongoing conflict in neighbouring Syria is having a destabilising effect on Lebanon and together with internal political and sectarian tensions there is potential for violent protests in any part of the country.
 All World Expeditions scheduled departures remain cancelled until further notice.

 Govt Travel Advice warns not to travel to the border regions with Somalia, South Sudan, Ethiopia and the A2 highway north of Isiolo.
 None of these regions are visited on World Expeditions itineraries.
 Our local partners and other tour operators in Kenya continue to host many visitors from around the world.
 There are no travel restrictions in place for Kenya overall.
 All World Expeditions trips to Kenya are operational as normal, as are transits through Nairobi to other East African countries.
-Following a major fire at Nairobi's JKIA international airport on 7 Aug, visitors should expect some delays at the airport as arrival and departure procedures are occurring from temporary structures which are likely to remain in place for some time.
+Following a major fire at Nairobi's JKIA international airport on 7 Aug 2013, an airport rebuild and upgrade is taking place.
+Visitors should expect some delays with arrival and departure procedures while this occurs.

-As a result of the removal from office of President Morsi on 3 July 2013 by Egyptian armed forces, the political and security situation across the country remains unstable.
+As a result of ongoing political tensions in Egypt the security situation across the country remains unstable.
 An interim government has been formed but further violence and civil unrest as a result of ongoing demonstrations could occur without warning.
-A national state of emergency has been declared until 14 November 2013, with curfews in place in all major centres (except Sharm el Sheik).
 Due to the potential for ongoing civil unrest, and Govt Travel Advice for Australia, UK, NZ, Canada and USA all indicating all but essential travel should be avoided, World Expeditions' scheduled departures to Egypt remain cancelled until further notice.

 Civil unrest continues to occur throughout Syria, affecting the entire country.
 Security along and entry / exit to/from any of Syria's borders or airports cannot be guaranteed.
 The Australian, UK, NZ & Canadian Government Travel Advices and the US State Department continue to warn against travel to all parts of Syria.
 In light of travel warnings that remain in place, World Expeditions’ scheduled departures to Syria have been cancelled until further notice.